 No!
 You are both still human and are bound to have differing opinions on how to raise your child together.
 What joint legal custody means is that both parents have the legal right to make decisions regarding their child and that no parent can make a decision on their own.

-Parents who have joint legal custody of a child are encouraged to work together to come to an agreement on decisions to avoid going back to argue about custody matters in court.
+That being said, parents who have joint legal custody of a child are encouraged to work together to come to an agreement on decisions to avoid going back to court.

-In some child custody cases, the parents will be able to work together to determine an agreement regarding the custody of their child or children.
+In some child custody cases, the parents will be able to work together to determine an agreement regarding the custody of their child / children.
 Should the parents, with their lawyers, be able to draft a written agreement that is signed by two or more parties, it is a binding, enforceable agreement.
 However, a court will not be able to enforce such an agreement it becomes a court order—also known as a judgment.
 In some cases, the court will be able to take the components of the agreement and incorporate it into the final judgment.

 Determining child custody can become complicated if the parents involved do not reside in the same state.
 That being said, they are not impossible.
 All states have adopted the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), which created a standard for courts determining and accepting custody decisions.